What is the evidence that stem cell treatment is safe?

 What does the treatment involve?

 - If suitable for stem-cell treatment, formal written information will be provided and consent forms will be filled in.
-Those who choose to proceed are enrolled in Melbourne Stem Cell Centre’s ethics-approved research project.
+Those who choose to proceed are enrolled in Melbourne Stem Cell Centre’s ethics-approved research case series.

 - A liposuction procedure to harvest cells.
-This procedure is performed in a day-operating theatre under local anaesthetic.
+This procedure is performed in theatre as a day procedure under local anesthetic.

 Do all patients have to be in the research project?